directangular/str-api-demo-android/README.md

 }
 ```

-## Custom URI schema limitations
+## Custom URI scheme limitations

-Currently the only custom URI schema that the STR backend supports is
+Currently the only custom URI scheme that the STR backend supports is
 `str-api-demo`.
-You can request your own schema to be registered by
+You can request your own scheme to be registered by
 contacting Directangular support.